promise-emmanuel/RAG_PMG/RAG_PMG/data/Pmg_lds.md

 Preach My Gospel is for the full-time missionaries of the Church.
 However, the principles and doctrines taught herein are also applicable to ward missionaries and leaders as they seek to build the Lord’s kingdom.
 Frequent study of this manual will enable them to fulfill their responsibilities as member missionaries and will foster unity with the full-time missionaries.

+> Beginning of Chapter 1 of 13 chapters in the preach my gospel manual
 # What Is My Purpose as a Missionary?
 (Page 15)

 ## Your Purpose (Page 15)